Japanese Spiritual Poetry – Dogen

-Eihei Dogen* (1200-1253) is one of the great figures in the spiritual history of Japan.
-He is generally regarded as the founder of the Soto sect of Zen Buddhism, with its focus on meditation.
+(Eihei Dogen lived from 1200 to 1253.
+He is one of the great figures in the spiritual history of Japan, and generally regarded as the founder of the Soto sect of Zen Buddhism, with its focus on meditation.)

 By Dogen’s time, the Japanese love of poetry had penetrated far beyond the courtly and educated circles, and the art was appreciated by people in all walks of life, coupled with their love of nature.
 Daisetz Suzuki, in his essay ‘Zen Buddhism and the Japanese love of nature’, dwells on an anecdote about the Monk Saigyo (1118-1190), one of the revered early poets of Japan, a devout Buddhist who lived, for the most part, a wandering life.

 One evening when Saigyo needed shelter, he came across a small dilapidated cottage occupied by an elderly couple.
 He asked to stay the night.
 The husband refused on the grounds that there was a gaping hole in the roof, and such imperfect hospitality was unworthy of their guest.
 The wife felt that Saigyo, being a man of religion, should be accommodated.